 Andrea Hirschfield

-Letter of interest examples
+Letter of Interest Examples

-The previous sample was a general inquiry into an organization’s potential roles.
-There are a few other contexts which might shape your letter of interest.
+The previous sample was a general inquiry into an organizationâs potential roles.
+There are a few other contexts that might shape your letter of interest.

-Let’s take a look at some letter of interest examples to help get yours off the ground!
+Letâs look at some letter of interest examples to help get yours off the ground!

 Letter of interest for a job